 Oona River settlement began when Scandinavians came to homestead the area in the early 1900's.
 Once a centre for fishing, logging and boat building, some boat shop buildings still exist.
 There are approximately 15 full time residents.
-A post office (V0V 1E0), accommodation and floatplane service are available.
-Oona River Retreat 250-628-3485 offers fishing, kayaking, diving, eco tours, accommodation, and gasoline and diesel fuel on a limited basis.
-Limited float space with water for visiting vessels is available.
-Call 250-628-3214 cell 250-622-9255 to contact the Harbour Authority.
+A post office (V0V 1E0), and accommodation are available.
+The settlement is accessible via float plane, ferry, or chartered launch from Prince Rupert.
+Showers and laundry facilities are available at the Post Office.
+Several local small businesses offer conference facilities, rental kayaks, and fishing guides.
+Call 250-628-3214 cell 778-884-1359 to contact the Harbour Authority.
 Visitors are advised to contact Oona River on VHF Channel 06 for instructions prior to arrival.
+Further information is available at www.oonariver.net.